shaussler/TheoreticalUniverse/theoretical_universe/the_cartan_hodge_formalism/hodge_duality.rst

       ⋆ ∂_y & = ∂_t ∧ ∂_z ∧ ∂_x \\
       ⋆ ∂_z & = ∂_t ∧ ∂_x ∧ ∂_y \\

+   If you feel more comfortable with a more *mechanical approach* I redirect you to the video by Michael Penn: `Differential Forms | The Minkowski metric and the Hodge operator <https://m.youtube.com/watch?v=vDRfADusqYQ>`_.

 .. rubric:: bivectors